AnyLog-co/documentation/examples/Image Mapping.md

 # Image Mapping

-The following example mapps data with images to storage such that:
+The following example maps data with images to storage such that:

 1) The local database is updated with the relevant info describint the image.
 2) The image is saved in a dedicated folder or/and in a dedicated database.